HenryDashwood/hakyll-website/things/books.md

 The Metamorphosis of Prime Intellect - Roger Williams

-Frankenstein: Annotated for Scientists, Engineers, and Creaters of All Kinds (1818) - Mary Shelley
+Frankenstein: Annotated for Scientists, Engineers, and Creators of All Kinds (1818) - Mary Shelley

 She Stoops to Conquer - Oliver Goldsmith